luke-de-vos/word-maker/README.md

 ### FLAGS:

 - `-c`
-	- print generation with green and highlights denoting particularly expected or unexpected generations respectively.
+	- print generation with green and highlights denoting particularly expected or unexpected generations respectively
 	- see COLOR CODING section below for details
 - `-i`
 	- print the relative frequency and relative 'expectedness' for each character generated
 	- see COLOR CODING section below for details
+	- implements -v
 - `-m`
-	- wait for user to hit ENTER to generate next character.
+	- wait for user to hit ENTER to generate next character
+	- implements -v
 - `-max NUM`
 	- set maximum length of generated word to NUM
 - `-min NUM`
 	- set minimum length of generated word to NUM
 - `-n NUM`
 	- set n-gram length to NUM
-	- longer n-grams tend to yield more convincing fake words but are more likely to generate real words.
+	- longer n-grams tend to yield more convincing fake words but are more likely to generate real words
 - `-t NUM`
-	- wait NUM seconds to generate next character.
+	- wait NUM seconds to generate each character
+	- implements -v
 - `-v`
 	- print in-progress generation every time a character is generated

 ### ROOT:

-User can pass a word of length >=n-1 as the "root" of the generation. makeWord.py will build off of this root to generate a word.
+User can pass a string of length >=n-1 as the final command line argument to serve as the "root" of the generation.
+The program will build off of this root to generate a word.

 ### EXAMPLE EXECUTION